automan-lang/AutoMan/libautoman/src/main/scala/edu/umass/cs/automan/adapters/googleads/README.md

 ## How far we got

-Most of the Google Ads adapter works as expected: ads and forms are programmatically created through calls of the DSL.
+Most of the Google Ads adapter works as expected: ads and forms are programmatically created and AutoMan performs quality check on the responses received.
 Since Google Forms supports all the AutoMan question types, we were able to easily implement questions as forms.
 So far, the program flow looks like:

-1. Authorization for first-time users includes creating a Google Cloud Project, acquiring a developer token, deploying the Apps Script library, etc. Running `Authenticate.setup()` leads users through this setup process.
+1. The setup process for first-time users includes creating a Google Cloud Project, acquiring a developer token, deploying the Apps Script library, etc. Running `Authenticate.setup()` leads users through this process, and it should be done once for every new machine MadMan is being run on.

-2. Call a DSL function like `radio()` with the proper parameters; it will create a Google Form and Ad based on the information supplied here.
+2. Call a DSL function like `radio()` with the proper parameters; it will create a Google Form and Ad based on the information supplied.
+Refer to `example_program` for initializing the Google Ads adapter.

 3. The scheduler will wait for the ad to get approved, then check for answers periodically (for checkbox and radio button questions, these retrieve calls also shuffles the question options order).

 4. AutoMan will check if the answers reach the specified confidence interval and provide a final answer.

-5. The Google Ads adapter is different from MTurk in that it can’t set a limit on the possible number of responses.
-If the adapter receives more answers than it was expecting, they’ll factor into the current confidence calculations automatically instead of getting ignored.
+The Google Ads adapter is different from MTurk in that it can’t set a limit on the possible number of responses.
+If the adapter receives more answers than it was expecting, the extra answers will factor into the current confidence calculations automatically instead of getting ignored.

 ## How we know our approach worked